hannibal002/SkyHanni/FEATURES.md

         + Supports beacon in hand and beacon flying.
     + Shots timer till it explodes.
 + Warning when enderman slayer beacon spawns - dragon99z
-+ Highlight enderman slayer Nukekebi (Skulls) - dragon99z
++ Highlight enderman slayer Nukekubi (Skulls) - dragon99z
 + Hide the name of the mobs you need to kill in order for the Slayer boss to spawn.
 Exclude mobs that are damaged, corrupted, runic or semi rare.
 + Cooldown when the Fire Pillar from the Blaze Slayer will kill you.